farmera/sare_grant/study_results_balloons.md

 __Figure 3__ is another NDVI index derived from RGB and NIR image sets using a pair of modified consumer cameras.
 It was taken from a height of about 200 ft.

+Various factors together contribute to the sum resolution of an image taken from the air.
+Of interest in our study was the ground sampling distance, i.e. the distance between pixel centers measured on the ground.
+For our purposes it was desirable to have a minimum one-foot GSD, such that any pair of adjacent pixels in an image locations are 1 meter apart on the ground

-The contribution made by the imaging sensor to achieve sufficient ground sampling distance (GSD) i.e. the size of the smallest element distinguishable, formed part of our initial assessment of cameras.
+The contribution made by an imaging sensor to achieve sufficient ground sampling distance (GSD) i.e. the size of the smallest element distinguishable, formed part of our initial assessment of cameras.
 The GSD is determined by the height attained by the sensor above ground, by the focal length of the lens, and by pixel size.
 Our choice of a Canon S100 meant a high pixel count but a higher pixel count does not guarantee a higher ground resolution.